 This idea works best in smaller spaces, where bigger pieces of furniture would be redundant anyway.
 Add some color with bright patterns or designs if white walls seem too boring.
 If you’re planning on moving out soon or staying in your place for longer, consider painting instead of papering – it’s cheaper and more practical over time, especially when the paint will eventually chip off due to heavy-duty use (e.g., kitchen appliances).

 If you want to make any space in your home look bigger, use clean and neutral colors.
 You can always add bright pops of color using accessories, artwork, or rugs that match the walls’ colors.
 For example, painting all walls white with colorful accents above dark wood furniture makes any room look large.
 To get free consultations on the color that suits your space, check out Newline Painting.
 Newline Painting provides quality house painting in Melbourne and many other areas across Australia.

 2. Wall murals

 Wall murals are a great idea when you’re planning on redecorating in the future because they’re temporary!
-If you can’t afford expensive designer furniture or a brand new decor style for your place right now, don’t fret – just add a colorful wall mural to spice up your living space.
+If you can’t afford expensive designer furniture or a brand-new decor style for your place right now, don’t fret – just add a colorful wall mural to spice up your living space.
 You can choose from large-scale designs that will fill entire walls to more modest ones which will only cover part of one wall in your apartment (a feature wall).

 They come in different materials and styles: DIY paper murals (cheapest), vinyl (easy to apply and remove), and fabric.
 When choosing the design, keep track of how saturated it is; bright patterns tend to hang around longer in your memory.
 Finally, don’t forget to paint the walls behind the mural in a similar color!
 This will make it appear more ‘dressed‘.